helxplatform/radx-synthetic-cdes/README.md

     - this is also a valid response
     ...
 ```
+Only one of these fields should be specified for a response, and others should either be omitted or set to null.

 ### Generating synthetic CDEs
 Use a CDE template to generate synthetic CDE data.